Wednesday, November 13, 2019 @ 13:40 pm

 Thank you Hamden Residents!

 During the late afternoon of Tuesday, May 15th, a historical weather event changed the lives of many Hamden Residents.
 A F-1 Tornado took a path through the north end of Hamden and changed the landscape for years to come.
 After a day a checking for victims, opening pathways and addressing major concerns, the Hamden CERT was activated to establish a POD, (Point of Distribution) and Storm Center at the West Woods School to assist the many victims of this disaster.
-After a 3 day operation starting on Thursday at 12:00 noon and ending on Saturday at 6:00 pm, Hamden CERT totaled 323 service hours assisting the many residents in the affected area.
-Twenty seven (27) CERT members logged 323 service hours at the Center and served 79 families totaling 234 people.
+After a 3 day operation starting on Thursday at 12:00 noon and ending on Saturday at 6:00 pm, Twenty seven (27) Hamden CERT members logged 323 service hours at the Storm Center and served 79 families totaling 234 people.
 A special thanks to Hamden, Stop and Shop, Shoprite, AAA, Milford Emergency Management, Amici Restaurant of Hamden, Falcon Pizza, and all residents and volunteers for their generous donations.

 Now that our operations have terminated on Saturday, May 19th at our Point of Distribution/Storm Center at West Woods School, we would like to take the time to say "Thank you" to the many residents who, impacted by the tornado themselves, came by to donate food, water, coffee, donuts and additional items for other residents who were in need!
 Thank you to the Bear Path PTA and other Parent-Teachers Associations who made donations!
 You have made Hamden Proud!